kfoofw/bandit_simulations/python/analysis/ucb.md

 The cumulative reward plot of the UCB algorithm is comparable to the other algorithms.
 Although it does not do as well as the best of Softmax (`tau` = 0.1 or 0.2) where the cumulative reward was beyond 200, the UCB cumulative reward range is close to that range (around 190).

 We also observe some form of curvature in the early phases of the trial, which can be corroborated by the extreme fluctuations we saw in the rate of choosing best arms.
-Liekwise, when the experiment progresses, the algorithm can distinguish the best arm, and picks it with higher frequency, and the cumulative reward plot has a straight line gradient (which should approximate a value of 0.9 based on consistently choosing the best arm).
+Likewise, when the experiment progresses, the algorithm can distinguish the best arm, and picks it with higher frequency, and the cumulative reward plot has a straight line gradient (which should approximate a value of 0.9 based on consistently choosing the best arm).

 ## Simulation of Arms with relatively smaller differences in Means